 Reading recovery travel reimbursements

 A teacher may be employed separately by 2 or more boards as a reading recovery teacher, rather than by the board of a base school in an approved cluster.
-In this case, the teacher holds 2 or more part-time teaching positions and is responsible for their own transport arrangements to and from each school.
-They are not eligible for reading recovery-related travel reimbursement.
+These teachers can also claim for reading recovery-related travel reimbursement.

 In these cases, you must get approval from the local Ministry office before seeking approval from the Resourcing Division.

-Travel is reimbursed at the ‘Expenses Incurred in Use of Private Vehicle’ rate specified in the Primary Teachers’ Collective Agreement.
+Travel is reimbursed at the ‘Expenses Incurred in Use of Private Vehicle’ rate specified in the IRD travel reimbursement rates as of July 2021.

 As with all other teachers, reading recovery teachers are responsible for travel from home to the first place of teaching duties and from the last place of teaching duties to home, whether this is the base school or not.